Quick Answer

 A lack of obvious role models.

 Women in leadership positions tend to be less visible to the public than their male counterparts.
+Institutions such as Citigroup, which appointed Jane Fraser as its first female CEO in 2021, represent a meaningful but still rare exception in the banking world.

 Stereotypes.

 There is still a tendency for people to link leadership roles with stereotypical masculine qualities such as competitiveness, confidence, and strength.
 This may make women more hesitant to self-promote and put themselves forward for roles they qualify for.
+Research published by Harvard Business Review has shown that these stereotypes persist even when women demonstrably outperform male peers in equivalent roles.

 Glass Ceiling Effect.